nagashree-angadi/webex-contact-center-provider-sample-code/README.md

 }
 ```
 # mTLS authentication support <a name="mtls-authentication-support-section"></a>
-mTLS (Mutual TLS) is an extension of TLS (Transport Layer Security) that ensures both the `CCAI` (client) and `Virtual Agent` (server) authenticate each other during communication.
+mTLS (Mutual TLS) is an extension of TLS (Transport Layer Security) that ensures both the `CCAI` (client) and `Dialog Connector` (server) authenticate each other during communication.
 Unlike standard TLS, which only authenticates the virtual agent to the `CCAI`, mTLS requires both parties to present and validate certificates, providing bidirectional authentication.
-mTLS is used in this scenario to ensure secure communication and mutual authentication between the `Virtual Agent` and the `CCAI`.
+mTLS is used in this scenario to ensure secure communication and mutual authentication between the `Dialog Connector` and the `CCAI`.

 Refer to [wiki](mTLSAuthentication.md) for more details on mTLS authentication support.